alphagov/di-txma-audit/tests/event-processing-tests/README.md

 ### Create your project

-Firstly, clone the `di-txma-audit` repository.
+Firstly, clone the `di-txma-audit` repository, you will need to [deploy the event processing AWS services](https://github.com/alphagov/di-txma-audit/blob/main/event-processing/README.md).

 After this, navigate to the `di-txma-audit/tests/event-processing-tests`.

 ### Setting up your temporary credentials

-Then, you need to set your environment variables to match temporary credentials for your AWS account.
+You need to set your environment variables to match temporary credentials for your AWS account.

 #### Using the GDS CLI
 You can generate your temporary credentials for the build environment by using the following command: